 NOTICE PERIOD

-- Notice periods in any case must not exceed a period of three months.
+- Notice periods, in any case, must not exceed three months.

 - Employers can now serve a termination notice during the employee’s leave period.
 However, the notice period will only begin once the employee returns to work after the leaves.